Apply for crane licence

 - The Licensee shall allow at least 10 clear working days between the date of application for this Licence on the highway and the date on which the Licence is intended to commence.

-- The Licensee shall undertake a comprehensive risk assessment to address every aspect of the building, operation, maintenance and dismantling and removal of the crane or mobile working platform and the effect of and on all types of traffic that will pass under or nearby the crane.
+- The Licensee shall undertake a comprehensive risk assessment to address every aspect of the building, operation, maintenance and dismantling and removal of the crane and the effect of and on all types of traffic that will pass under or nearby the crane.
 Proof of compliance to the Highway Authority’s satisfaction maybe required by the Highway Authority prior to the granting of the Licence and at any time throughout the duration of the Licence

 - Nothing in this Licence absolves the Licensee’s responsibility from obtaining any Planning Permission from the Local Planning Authority.